Learning a Language? Here's 4 Common Myths Busted

 3. Pronunciation can be forgotten about until later

 I just need to learn the words and what they mean right?
 Far from true.

 Pronunciation is at the core of language learning.
-There is no point learning words in another language if you can’t say them the right way.
+This is especially true in languages where there are so many different variations and accents.
+There is no point learning words if you can’t say them the right way.
 What’s the point of learning if no one can understand you?
 Early pronunciation difficulties can lead to further challenges down the road.
 Therefore it’s essential to nail pronunciation and ask for help when you are having trouble pronouncing certain sounds.
-Language is after all just a combination of sounds.
+Language is, after all, just a combination of sounds.
 These sounds are crucial to language learning!

 Don’t get us wrong; grammar is really important to a language.
 It defines the structure and sets forth the (sometimes very complicated) rules to be able to form sentences.
 The approach of some people is to immediately think they have to memorize grammar rules and study conjugation rules.
 It is important to learn grammar organically so it becomes natural to you.
-Memorizing grammar at the start will only be a hindrance to you, and this time is better spent growing accustomed to the sounds of the language and practicing it rather than trying to memorize rules.
+Memorizing grammar at the start will only be a hindrance to you, Verbs and tenses in particular can be tricky as there is lots to keep in mind straight from the start, that said though, this time is better spent growing accustomed to the sounds of the language and practicing it rather than trying to memorize rules.

 So there you have it.
-Language learning doesn’t have to be complicated.
+Learning a language doesn’t have to be complicated.
 All it takes is perseverance and sticking to an approach that works for you.
 You should now have a better idea of language myths that don’t make any sense, and you will be able to avoid them.